 The court then issues a summons that contains instructions as to when and where to file an answer and other important information, including copies of your promissory note and mortgage.

-You have 28 days from the date that you are served with the summons and complaint to send your answer to the foreclosing creditor’s attorney, and then three days to file your answer with the court.
+You have 28 days from the date that you are served with the summons and complaint to send your answer to the foreclosing creditor’s attorney and then three days to file your answer with the court.

-If you disagree with the allegations or discover that the creditor has failed to include necessary documentation, you can say so in your answer.
 If you do not file an answer on time, the court may grant a default judgment against you.

 After you file the answer, you will have at least one pre-trial hearing or status conference to discuss the issues with the judge and the bank’s attorney.
 The lender may request a summary judgment, settling the case in their favor, which you are allowed to oppose.

-If there is no summary judgment, the case will go to trial where you will have to prove your defense with documents and witnesses.
+If there is no summary judgment, the case will go to trial, where you will have to prove your defense with documents and witnesses.
 If the lender gets a judgment for foreclosure, procedures to sell the home will begin.

 You have a right to redeem your house in foreclosure (pay off the mortgage loan and fees in full) until the sale of the house is confirmed by the court.